Benefits for Parents and Carers:

 Additional Benefits and Support

-- Individuals receiving the Enhanced Rate Mobility Component may also qualify for the Motability Scheme, a vehicle tax discount, or a Blue Badge for parking.
+• Individuals receiving the Enhanced Rate Mobility Component may also qualify for a Blue Badge for Disabled Parking, access to the Motability Scheme and other concessions.
+See our travel page for more information.

 How to Apply

-You can apply for PIP once your child turns 16:
+You can apply for PIP if your child is above the age of 16.

 PIP applications are assessed using a points-based system.
 Be prepared to: